Mildred14/thrillshare/README.md

 * Then open your browser and look into this url `http://localhost:3000/`

-* Or you can visualize the application deployed in Heroku [Thrillshare in Heroku!](https://thrillshare.herokuapp.com)
+* Or you can use the application deployed in Heroku as a host [Thrillshare in Heroku!](https://thrillshare.herokuapp.com)

 If everything works you'll see a message like this **Yay!
 You’re on Rails!**